Upgrade your Checkout integration

 Know before you code

-Before you upgrade, complete the steps in Get started to get the following sandbox account information from the Developer Dashboard:
+Complete the steps in Get started to get the following sandbox account information from the Developer Dashboard:

-• Your personal and business sandbox accounts
+• Your personal and business sandbox accounts.
+Use sandbox accounts to test checkout options.

-Use Postman to explore and test PayPal APIs.
+You can use Postman to explore and test PayPal APIs.
+Learn more in our Postman guide.

 After the payer authorizes the transaction, the payment buttons call your JavaScript callback rather than redirecting the payer to a return URL.

-Buyer's checkout flow Your payer takes the following actions:
+The payer takes the following actions:

-1. Clicks a payment button.
+1. Selects a payment button.

 2. Logs into PayPal.